 The EU Poultry declares that chicken wings have higher concentrations of protein elements.
 Plus, the meat almost does not have any carbohydrates.
 Along with vitamin A &D, chicken wings have vitamins D & K. It also comes with many vital minerals such as calcium and iron.

-Chicken wings have 203 grams of calories.
-But an 85-gram roasted chicken wing with skin has higher calories: 216 calories.
+Raw skinless Chicken have 155 grams of calories.
+But a 100-gram roasted chicken wing with skin has higher calories: 290 calories.
 However, these roasted chicken wings do not bottle up carbs, fiber, and sugar.

 Over 16.9 grams of total lipid or fats in chicken wings can be found.
 In addition, chicken wings have 4.98 grams of saturated fatty acids, 7.71 grams of monounsaturated fatty acids, and 3.59 grams of total polyunsaturated fatty acids.